Legislature(2023 - 2024)BARNES 124

 Alaska, provided a PowerPoint presentation, titled "House Bill

-394: RCA Regulation of Gas Storage Facilities," [hard copy
+394: RCA Regulation of Gas Storage Facilities" [hard copy

-she discussed the changes that HB 394 would present to RCA.
+discussed the changes that HB 394 would present to RCA.
 She

 stated that the proposed legislation would require RCA to